Tr0f1k/UND1C1-Port/README.md

 This is a port of a tabletop game about football named 'UND1C1'.
 I have no rights to use their name or anything else, this is just a personal project that I have made for fun and to gain some experience in web development.
 If you'll like what you see - consider buying original game by this link: https://www.und1c1.com/

+## Trying it out
+You can try out this program via GitHub Pages via this link: https://tr0f1k.github.io/UND1C1-Port/

 ## How It Works:

 The goal of "UND1C1" is simple: like in real footbal, you have to score more goals than your opponent to win.
 Each turn, a player can make three moves.
 He can: